-This hub will explain the electricity suppliers common terms, how they apply to your bill, and finally what you can do to reduce your usage.
+This article will explain the electricity suppliers common terms, how they apply to your bill, and what you can do to reduce your usage.

-Compact Fluorescent Light: This is my favorite power saving device.
-A bulb that provides the amount of light of a 100 Watt filament bulb uses about 23 Watts.
-Since you are being charged for the power you use and that power is measured in Watts every CFL you use cuts your power usage to about one fifth (20%) of what it was with a regular bulb.
+This is my favorite power saving device.
+A bulb that provides the amount of light of a 100 watt filament bulb that uses about 23 watts.
+Since you are being charged for the power you use, and that power is measured in watts every CFL, your use cuts your power usage to about one fifth (20%) of what it was with a regular bulb.
 The savings don't stop there either.
-CFLs last up to five years compared to filament bulbs which last about a year.
+CFLs last up to five years compared to filament bulbs that last about a year.

-Microwave: Because a microwave cooks the food and just the food most of the energy used by the microwave goes directly into what's being cooked and not into the oven itself.
-If you cook something in your microwave (assuming it's a 1500 Watt model) and you only need ten minutes of time to cook it you've used 250 Watts.
-Compare that to an oven that uses 2000 Watts and requires 20 minutes of cook time.
-The standard oven, in this situation, would use about 650 Waits.
-That's a difference of 400 Watts.
+Because a microwave cooks the food and just the food, most of the energy used by the microwave goes directly into what's being cooked and not into the oven itself.
+If you cook something in your microwave (assuming it's a 1500 watt model) and you only need ten minutes of time to cook it you've used 250 watts.
+Compare that to an oven that uses 2000 watts and requires 20 minutes of cook time.
+The standard oven, in this situation, would use about 650 watts.
+That's a difference of 400 watts.

 The toaster oven still takes less time to cook than a full sized oven and that alone will save you money on your electric bill.
 A convection toaster oven is even better because it forces the hot air around the food.

-Heating & Air Conditioning: In the winter try lowering your thermostat five degrees below where you normally have it.
-In the summer raise the thermostat five degrees.
+In the winter, try lowering your thermostat five degrees below where you normally have it.
+In the summer, raise the thermostat five degrees.
 This may be uncomfortable for a few days, but do try it; you may find you get used to the temperature difference and the savings will be noticeable.
-Of course I can't give you figures on the savings without knowing what you are paying now, the size of your home, and the type of heating/cooling you are using.
+Of course, I can't give you figures on the savings without knowing what you are paying now, the size of your home, and the type of heating/cooling you are using.

 You can also calculate about how much power each of these television devices use by square inch.
 To calculate square inches measure horizontally and then down.
 Multiply both measurements for square inches.